esuleman/TFTutorials/README.md

 ## TensorFlow Vision API with TensorFlow-Datasets(TFDS)

-This document provides a brief intro of the usage of builtin command-line tools to run experiements in the TensorFlow Vision API with TFDS.
+This document provides a brief intro of the usage of builtin command-line tools to run experiments in the TensorFlow Vision API with TFDS.

 ## Installation